nickineering/dependamerge/README.md

 ## Contributing

-Contributions would be happily welcomed!
+Contributions would be much appreciated!
 Please open an issue to get started.